katydecorah/katydecorah.github.io/_posts/2014-01-01-z-index-and-transform.md

 The trapezoid fit perfectly.
 I also used a variable `$ribbonSize` to keep the ribbon tails in proportion with the shadow.
 In doing so, the ribbon became scalable!

-##  the stacking order on transform
+## Preserve the stacking order on transform

 Prior to this project, I noticed issues in preserving the stacking order, `z-index`, of elements once a `transform` is introduced.
 Until now, I didn't know how to remedy it, so I avoided it.